Single-valued hyperlogarithms, correlation functions and closed string amplitudes: The -expansion of closed string amplitudes

-In the last integral we can separate the variables and use the same method seen in the $k=1$-case to obtain the polar part in the limit $\varepsilon\rightarrow 0$, producing the quadratic-denominator term $\alpha_2^{-1}(\alpha_1+\alpha_2+\gamma)^{-1}$ as well as other contributions to the polar part with linear denominator (note that the coefficients of the linear-denominator contributions will belong to $\mathcal{Z}^{\rm sv}$, but they are not rational numbers anymore).
-It is at this point an easy exercise to see that the remaining contributions around $u=1$ or $z=1$ give rise to power series with coefficients in $\mathcal{Z}^{\rm sv}$.
+In the last integral we can separate the variables and use the same method seen in the 1-dimensional case to obtain the polar part in the limit $\varepsilon\rightarrow 0$, producing the quadratic-denominator term $\alpha_2^{-1}(\alpha_1+\alpha_2+\gamma)^{-1}$ as well as other polar contributions with a linear denominator given either by~$\alpha_2$ or by $(\alpha_1+\alpha_2+\gamma)$ (note that the coefficients of the linear-denominator contributions are not rationals anymore, but they still belong to~$\mathcal{Z}^{\rm sv}$).
+It is at this point an easy exercise to see that the remaining contributions around $u=1$ or $z=1$ give rise to power series with coefficients in~$\mathcal{Z}^{\rm sv}$.

 \textbf{The case $q_1=p_2=0$}.
-This case is simpler than the one considered above, because the singularities along the diagonal $z=u$ do not matter anymore, as the only problem occurs at $(z,u)=(0,1)$.
-One can therefore simply consider the integral over the union of $U_{\varepsilon,1}$ and $U_{\varepsilon,2}$ and split it locally into a product of integrals like those considered in the case $k=1$, obtaining the quadratic-denominator contribution $\alpha_1^{-1}\beta_2^{-1}$ to the polar part $P_k$ as well as linear-denominator contributions and power series contributions with coefficients in $\mathcal{Z}^{\rm sv}$.
-We omit the case $q_2=p_1=0$ because it is completely similar.
+Again, this case is identical to the case $q_2=p_1=0$, which is therefore omitted.
+Moreover, this case is simpler than the previous one, because the only problem occurs at $(z,u)=(0,1)$.
+One can therefore simply consider the integral over the union of~$U_{\varepsilon,1}$ and~$U_{\varepsilon,2}$ and split it locally into a product of integrals like those considered in the 1-dimensional case, obtaining the quadratic-denominator polar contribution $\alpha_1^{-1}\beta_2^{-1}$ as well as linear-denominator polar contributions (with denominator~$\alpha_1$ or~$\beta_2$) and power series contributions with coefficients in~$\mathcal{Z}^{\rm sv}$.

-The other possible cases with just one $p_i$ or $q_i$ vanishing are analogous but simpler; they give linear-denominator contributions to the polar part as well as power series contributions, both with coefficients in $\mathcal{Z}^{\rm sv}$.
-We conclude that we can write $R_2=P_2+H_2$, with $H_k$ a power series with coefficients in $\mathcal{Z}^{\rm sv}$ and
+\textbf{The remaining cases}.
+The other possible cases with just one~$p_i$ or~$q_i$ vanishing are analogous but simpler; they give linear-denominator polar contributions as well as power series contributions, both with coefficients in $\mathcal{Z}^{\rm sv}$, and the denominators are always given by one of the factors of the quadratic contributions.

-where $P_2^{\rm lin}$ is a rational function with at most linear denominators and coefficients in $\mathcal{Z}^{\rm sv}$.
-This proves Theorem~\ref{main} in the $k=2$-case.